ishita30/Notes/Angular.md

 3. Activated Route - gives info about route associated with component

 #### Lazy Loading
+Angular only loads modules as needed, rather than loading all modules when the application launches.
+Additionally, preload parts of your application in the background to improve the user experience.

 standalone = true -> is for lazy loading
         loadChildren: () => import('app/payment-details/payment-details.module').then(m => m.PaymentDetailsModule)